 We are a team of professionals which gives impulse to the *estel cooperative.
 We have been working together since 2014 so to improve people’s lives in their habitat: the villages and cities of the territory.
 We cooperate with citizens and administrations in the improvement of their municipalities, contributing our knowledge and experience in the design, management, and planning of public spaces.
 In short, we collaborate in transforming squares, streets, parks, and neighborhoods into places where everyone can enjoy the city on an equal basis, regardless of age, gender, origin, or capacities.

-But, above all, we are a group of friends who have fun working together, and we are convinced that people are the best change seed in human habitat.
+But, above all, we are a group of friends who have fun working together and are convinced that people are the best change-seed in the human habitat.

 Boix i Pla

 I am an architect and designer, with the firm conviction that the result of our work must improve the quality of people’s life.

 My field of interest is found in the relationship between human beings and the built environment, in how people with diverse abilities perceive cities and architecture.

 An enthusiast of collaborative urban design, consider it essential to work in transdisciplinary teams to address the complexity of public space.
 The key is in relating and empowering capacities, existing opportunities, and knowledge in the territory to create the best possible proposals.

 I am an urban planning architect and I believe that day after day we nourish our daily landscape with experiences, links and synergies.

 I like to incorporate feminist values in rethinking our towns and cities, as spaces that facilitate and accompany the carrying out of life-sustaining tasks, with equality for everyone.